ispanos/ansible-role-security/README.md

 The state of the `restart ssh` handler.
 Typically this should remain `restarted`.

+---

+    security_machine_admins:
+        default:
+            username: admin
+            password: '$6$ZNjKXVPieEdp2$xodvDHyPSY0pSbaPWpDwvuD59Zuwco6ZKHWwalEc34WiJjgYH8BW9/GchU1OOI7C8RUY3NHEtAW0A/5.bnNPE0'
+            ssh_pub_key_url: https://github.com/none.keys
+            shell: /bin/bash

+Create server administrators.
+The new user will not have the name "default". `default.username` is the name of the user in the system.
+Default username is "adming, password is "admin", created with `mkpasswd --method=sha-512` However, "ssh_pub_key_url" is not valid and you won't be able to log in if password authentication is disabled.

     security_sudoers_passwordless: []
     security_sudoers_passworded: []

-A list of users who should be added to the sudoers file so they can run any command as root (via `sudo`) either without a password or requiring a password for each command, respectively.
+A list of users (not usernames) who should be added to the sudoers file so they can run any command as root (via `sudo`) either without a password or requiring a password for each command, respectively.

+---

     security_autoupdate_enabled: true